 Developing Knowledge, Skills & Understanding

-The Hamble School’s new Key Stage 3 assessment framework uses a precise learning model to deliver the National Curriculum’s knowledge, skills and understanding through the use of Learning Ladders or Walls to define the criteria for learning.
+The Hamble School’s Key Stage 3 assessment framework uses a precise learning model to deliver the National Curriculum’s knowledge, skills and understanding through the use of Learning Ladders to define the criteria for learning.
 The criteria is year group specific (age related) and broken down into progress statements; Emerging, Developing, Securing & Mastering.
 These have been devised so that a student who is secure by the end of the year is on course to achieve a GCSE grade 5 (a good pass) and those who have mastered by the end of the year is on course to achieve a GCSE grade 7 or above.

 We believe that setting the ‘bar’ high will motivate our learners to aim high and ensure that all students are making excellent progress regardless of their starting points.
 For this reason we believe all students should be secure in their learning by the end of the year.
 Those students who are identified as having high prior attainment are targeted to master the criteria for learning in each subject area.